-Despite being part of an extensive global entity, Puma Energy is looking to enable Ghanaians with a fuel service that is locally focused, high quality, low cost, and impeccably delivered
+Despite being part of an extensive global entity, Puma Energy is looking to enable Ghana with a fuel service that is locally focused, high quality, low cost, and impeccably delivered.

 As a global, integrated, midstream and downstream energy giant, Puma Energy unsurprisingly boasts a turnkey service remit comprising the most advanced technologies; but has established a key differentiator in being able to apply these best-in-class solutions to local markets.